 Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version is available here: SCORM FAQ.
+Up-to-date documentation for the latest stable version of Moodle may be available here: SCORM FAQ.

 - 1 What is SCORM?

 - 2 Should I make my Moodle courses as SCORM or use Moodle's features?

 - 7 Does Moodle Generate SCORM Content?